Vitamin D (calciferol)

-Studies have not provided evidence that the supply of vitamin D to populations increases the life expectancy, the occurrence of cardiovascular disease, cancer or diabetes.
-There is also no effect on the prevention of bone fractures in population studies.
+Studies have not provided evidence that the supply of vitamin D to populations results in increased life expectancy, less incidence of cardiovascular disease, cancer or diabetes.
+Population studies have also not shown an effect on the prevention of bone fractures.

-- Sobriety is encouraged to avoid useless intake of D vitamins among people who are not exposed to low levels
+- Sobriety is encouraged to avoid useless intake of vitamin D among people who are not prone to getting too low levels

 Vitamin D and rheumatic disease.
 Vitamin D supplements may be necessary, especially when you get a little sun.

 - A portion of salmon (150g) contains 24 microgram vitamin D (sufficient daily dose)

 - A tablespoon of fish oil ("Tran") contains 15 microgram vitamin D (adequate daily dose)